• Skip to main content

 • Food Stories

-• Wine and Food
+• Wine, Sake, and Food

-Home » Blueberry and brie hotteok
+Blueberry and brie hotteok recipe

 Jump to Recipe - Print Recipe

-In many countries in Asia, it is street food that defines the cuisine, not fine dining.
+In many countries in Asia, it is a street food that defines the cuisine, not fine dining.
 This is very true in Vietnam, Thailand, and Malaysia.
 It was true in Singapore in decades past.
 To clean up the streets, street food vendors got moved into hawker centres.
 These have, in turn, earned culinary significance in their own right, including a couple of Michelin stars.

 Great video about making hotteok as a street food…